 After exiting Vault 111, the player is left to explore post-apocalyptic Massachusetts and follow leads to try and find Shaun.
 A very simple plot to follow, just like other Bethesda games.
 Also somewhat the opposite of Fallout 3, in which you play as a young man or woman setting out to find your father.

 Fallout 4 retains Fallout’s focus on history.
 One of the first factions you can meet are called the Minutemen.
 The game features numerous references to historic events from the time when North America was ruled by England.
-Not to mention there is a large unmarked side quest that takes you all throughout the wasteland, following in the footsteps of pre-war gangsters, with the whole thing feeling and sounding like something out of a gangster flick.
-Combined with all of the monuments and historic locations, it becomes a very atmospheric, authentic experience, much like Fallout 3 but even better due to the better environmental design.
+Not to mention there is a large unmarked side quest that takes you all throughout the wasteland, following in the footsteps of pre-war gangsters, but the quest design never reaches greatness or anything memorable.

 The Minutemen point you to Diamond City, which is the most significant hub in Fallout 4.
-Admittedly it’s somewhat disappointing, being similar to a larger version of Fallout 3’s Megaton.
-Compared to Lexington and Cambridge which are massive cities it’s disappointing, but then again it makes sense to find small human settlements in a post-apocalyptic wasteland.
+It’s extremely disappointing, being similar to a larger version of Fallout 3’s Megaton.
+Compared to Lexington and Cambridge which are massive cities it’s disappointing, similar to Skyrim’s pathetically small cities (even in comparison to Oblivion and Morrowind).
 Diamond City is built within a baseball stadium and in it is a character obsessed with baseball.
 The guards inside Diamond City wear armor that looks like baseball padding, and wield baseball bats.
-Just more fine, classy cultural touches that really add to the world of Fallout 4.

-Diamond City points you toward a private detective named Nick Valentine.
-A memorable name for a somewhat memorable character (as memorable as one can be in a Bethesda game).
-Valentine is located in Vault 114, an unfinished vault located in a subway station.
+Diamond City points you toward a private detective named Nick Valentine, who is located in Vault 114, an unfinished vault located in a subway station.
 When stepping into this vault, it’s like stepping into a Sci-Fi retro themed classic mob movie.
 The dialogue, the characters and their attire (and the fact they’re mostly armed with Tommy Guns), like many of the other things we mentioned all of this is designed to reference American history and culture.
-Bethesda did a fantastic job constructing this post-apocalyptic, Sci-Fi retro world and filling it with American influence.
+Too bad the dialogue never makes these moments into anything cool though.

 In an unexpected twist, Nick Valentine is a “Synth” or a synthetic human, and like all others created by The Institute, a highly secretive and infamous group located in the area.
 We got a glimpse at their work in Fallout 3, in which a Synth was captured and kept in Rivet City and representatives of The Institute were sent to retrieve it.
 But unlike other Synths, Valentine is accepted in Diamond City since he had been constantly helpful.
 You learn early on that Diamond City is paranoid about Synths.
 A newspaper article explains why; a few decades earlier, a charming man entered Diamond City and quickly fit in.
 One day at a bar, his face started twitching before he pulled out a gun, killed the bartender without showing any emotion, and then went on a killing spree.
 It took many guns to bring him down.
 As it turns out, he was a Synth.
 Ever since then, Diamond City has become paranoid about Synths.
 One scripted event involves one man pulling a gun on his brother, who he believes is a Synth replacement.
 The Institute is known for kidnapping people and replacing them with Synths that are now indistinguishable from actual people.

 So there’s a lot going in with Fallout 4’s story which is surprising.
 We have the conflict between Synths and humans which asks “What does it mean to be human?”
 Coincidentally SOMA, one of this year’s most brilliant games, asked that question.
-We also have a clandestine group operating mysteriously in the shadows (The Institute), we have the historical references in the Minutemen (who live up to their name) and Railroad (who helps runaway Synths escape The Institute, and who are also highly secretive), and we have the Brotherhood of Steel returning in full glory.
-No more renegade Saint Brotherhood of Steel like in Fallout 3; here in Fallout 4 they are as controversial as ever.
-And more intimidating than ever.
+We also have a clandestine group operating mysteriously in the shadows (The Institute), we have the historical references in the Minutemen (who live up to their name) and Railroad (who helps runaway Synths escape The Institute, and who are also highly secretive), and we have the Brotherhood of Steel being a fully mobilized invasion force even though in the original games they were a small, clandestine organization that didn’t have open recruiting.
+But Bethesda had to give them a giant armored blimp!

-Don’t get your hopes up for characters though.
-The characters in Fallout 4 are interesting enough, a bit more developed and distinct than Fallout 3 overall, but at the end of the day generic and character development is decent but not the focus.
-Nothing like Fallout: New Vegas here, which has some of the best character development of any game (especially Dead Money and Lonesome Road).
+Don’t get your hopes up for characters.
+The characters in Fallout 4 are a bit more developed and distinct than Fallout 3’s overall, but at the end of the day it is generic.
+Nothing like the first two games or Fallout: New Vegas which have some of the better character development in gaming.

-The plot is also as generic as expected.
+The plot also devolves into a generic, weak Hollywood plot as expected.
 The player’s investigation with Nick Valentine puts you on the trail of a mercenary named Kellogg, who led the Institute scientists who killed the player character’s spouse and kidnapped Shaun.
 Some character development is attempted with Kellogg, and the writers attempted to make the first and last direct encounter with Kellogg memorable.
 They tried to give Kellogg memorable dialogue and make him a character, but at the end of the day he’s something straight out of a Call of Duty game.
-Not high quality writing, but not terrible either.
-Just typical video game fluff.
+Typical cringe-worthy overly cinematic modern day video game fluff.

 Here, the player is provided with information on how to teleport into the Institute, which is under “C.I.T.”
 (M.I.T. in reality).
 All of us knew that the Institute was either in or around M.I.T. so there is no surprise here.
 So the player must scour the wasteland for help in building a teleporter.
 The player may look to any of the main factions for help (other than the Institute itself of course), including the Brotherhood of Steel, the Railroad, and the Minutemen.
 In the videos below, you can see me working with the Minutemen to get into the Institute.
-The Institute itself is breathtaking, from a level design and atmospheric perspective.
+The Institute itself is impressive from an art design perspective.

 Some of the longest conversations in the game happen here, with “Father” who is the director of the Institute.
-As the videos above show, he is Shaun, the protagonist’s son all grown up.
+As the video above shows, he is Shaun, the protagonist’s son all grown up.
 The player was in cryogenic suspension for longer than anticipated.
-The dialogue isn’t terrible but there are so many missed opportunities; for example, you can’t even ask about the stories of the Institute kidnapping people from the wasteland and replacing them with Synths.
+The dialogue here is nothing but missed opportunities; for example, you can’t even ask about the stories of the Institute kidnapping people from the wasteland and replacing them with Synths.
 You can find logs of similar controversial experiments carried about, and can’t ask about them.

 Not only can you not ask about the Synth kidnapping and replacements, the reasons for this are never revealed.
 Such a gaping plot hole.